Former City Hall, Singapore: History

 In 1959, then Prime Minister Lee Kuan Yew declared self-governance at City Hall.
 It was also the first time that the people of Singapore heard the new national anthem and saw their national flag.
 Lee and his eight cabinet ministers were then sworn into political office in the chamber of City Hall before the first Yang di-Pertuan Negara, Yusof bin Ishak, whose oath was taken at the City Hall as well.
 Lee Kuan Yew read out the Malaysia Proclamation at the City Hall in 1963, and declared that Singapore was no longer under British rule.
 The people celebrated the first Malaysia Day at the Padang which was outside the City Hall.
 When Singapore was no longer a part of Malaysia, The first National Day Parade was held there in 1966.
 The steps of the City Hall are also used as a VIP seating area when National Day Parades were held there.

-In 1987, the building underwent a massive upgrade to allow the building to house governmental offices.
+In 1987, the building underwent a massive upgrade to allow the building to house governmental offices, the Public Service Commission and the Industrial Arbitration Court.
 In 1988, twelve courtrooms of the City Hall were transferred to the Supreme Court.
 This restoration work earned a Good Effort Award in 1994 by the Urban Redevelopment Authority.
 The City Hall was the place where Prime Minister Goh Chok Tong had his inauguration ceremony and the swearing-in of his cabinet in 1990.
 The building was also used for many government events over the years, it was used as a venue for the Singapore Biennale, and for the IMF and World Bank Meetings when it was held in Singapore in 2006.

-In 2015, The former City Hall, together with the adjacent Former Supreme Court Building, has been converted into the National Gallery Singapore.
+Since 2015, the former City Hall, together with the adjacent Former Supreme Court Building, has been the location of the National Gallery Singapore.